 Public safety has emerged as an important and priority function for all governments across the world after the 26/11 Mumbai terror attack.
-It is also the constitutional duty and function of the state or Governments to ensure the safety of its citizens, organizations, and institutions against terror threats to their wellbeing as well as the traditional functions to maintain law and order.
-India is no different and government of INDIA also realized and working in the similar directions after the similar shock of 26/11 Mumbai terror attack which was similar to US 9/11 which has disturbed and torn the fabric of social safety and security in India and forced Individual organization state and central government.
+It is also the constitutional duty and function of the state or Governments to ensure the safety of its citizens, organisations, and institutions against terror threats to their wellbeing as well as the traditional functions to maintain law and order.
+India is no different and government of INDIA also realized and working in the similar directions after the similar shock of 26/11 Mumbai terror attack which was similar to US 9/11 which has disturbed and torn the fabric of social safety and security in India and forced Individual organisation state and central government.

 BUILDING URBAN SAFETY THROUGH REDUCTION OF VULNERABILITY:

 - The UN Safe City Programme defines vulnerability as the probability of an individual, a household or a community falling below a minimum level of welfare (e.g. poverty line) or the probability of suffering physical and socio-economic consequences (homeless or physical injury) as a result of risky events and processes (as forced eviction, crime or flood).
 Paying special attention to urban vulnerabilities and violence shall reduce the probability of crime and ensure a secure and safe city environment